Ben Vrackie from Moulin

 This route is the most popular and begins from just outside Pitlochry.
 The route follows a well constructed and marked path all the way to Ben Vrackie's summit, from where views are expansive.

-Surprisingly I've only been up and down Ben Vrackie a handfull of times, running most of them.
-Having a look at Strava, this hill is indeed popular with hill-runners with a fastest time of under 45 mins up and down !
+I've been up and down Ben Vrackie several times, running most of them.
+Having a look at Strava, this hill is indeed popular with hill-runners with the fastest times under 45 mins - that's up and down !

 Show map